Complete Guide on Relocating to Thailand

 Of course, among the more essential formalities are Visa & Immigration issues, which include preparing the applications for the relevant Visa(s) and Work Permit for the Assignee.
 A local Relocation & Immigration Service provider will be best suited to handle such processes seamlessly.

 When moving abroad, for convenience, many expats prefer to bring along as little as possible on their relocation.
 In the case of Thailand, this is made easy as most accommodation is rented out furnished, or at least semi-furnished.
-At the same time, there are also furniture rental options for any additional needs that may occur.
 Similarly, it is of course possible to organize for car purchase locally or, alternatively, for long-term car rental.

 IT & Communications is generally reliable in Thailand, although the quality, speed and coverage of internet/mobile networks of course can vary when visiting very remote rural locations.
 General home utilities supply in all Thailand’s urban areas - such as internet, water and electricity – can be relied on in terms of consistency and quality, while prices are also very reasonable.